alangunning/doc-ai-analysis-starter/docs/content/github.md

 ### `validate_file(raw_path, rendered_path, fmt, prompt_path, model=None, base_url=None)`
 Validate a rendered file against its source document and return the model's JSON verdict.

-The helper uploads both the original document and its rendered output with `client.files.create` and then calls `client.responses.create` with `input_file` attachments.
+The helper delegates to `doc_ai.openai.create_response`, uploading any local paths (switching to the resumable `/v1/uploads` service for large files) and passing remote URLs directly to the Responses API.
 GitHub Models do not support file uploads, so the function automatically falls back to OpenAI's API at `https://api.openai.com/v1` (using the `OPENAI_API_KEY` token) whenever the base URL points to the GitHub provider or is left unset.
 This approach lets the model compare long documents without running into context limits.
 For cost‑sensitive